 - How is the chest X-ray procedure performed?

 - What are the risks of a chest X-ray?

 - What are reasons for ordering chest X-rays?

 - What can be seen on a normal chest X-ray?

 - What are some common chest X-ray abnormalities?

-Chest X-ray facts
+Chest X-ray definition and facts

 - A chest X-ray is most commonly used to detect abnormalities in the lungs, but can also detect abnormalities in the heart, aorta, and the bones of the thoracic area.